herakoi/herakoi/docs/source/installation.rst

   python -m pip install herakoi

-If you feel adventurous, you can instead give a try to the dev release as follows:
+If you feel adventurous, you can instead give a try to the dev release:

   git clone https://github.com/lucadimascolo/herakoi.git

   cd herakoi

   python -m pip install e .